Miss Lebanon 2018

-The Miss Lebanon 2018 beauty pageant was held on September 30, 2018 where 30 candidates from different regions of Lebanon competed for the national crown.
+Miss Lebanon 2018 the 60th edition of the Miss Lebanon pageant, was held on September 30, 2018 at Forum de Beyrouth in Beirut where 30 candidates from different regions of Lebanon competed for the national crown.
 First place winner of the pageant was Maya Reaidy.
 Second place winner was Mira Toufaily.
 Third place winner was Yara Abou Monsef.

 The first place winner of the pageant represents Lebanon at Miss Universe 2018.
 The second place represents Lebanon at Miss World 2018.